lpil/yesql/README.md

 {:ok, [%{name: "Louis", country_code: "gbr"}]}
 ```

-By keeping the SQL and Clojure separate you get:
+By keeping the SQL and Elixir separate you get:

 - No syntactic surprises.
 Your database doesn't stick to the SQL
   standard - none of them do - but Yesql doesn't care.
 You will